jinchen0326/SCMI/README.md

 # Introduction
 Implementation of the paper [Structured Semantic Modeling and Cross-Modal Interaction for Robust Image-Text Matching].
-The contributing journals are The Visual Computer.
 The full source code will be released publicly upon acceptance of the paper.
 # Prerequisites
 ## Environment